-These theories have been widely used by researchers to explore behavioral intentions and the second novelty is to study the research is the majority of existing research on the influence of Covid-19 fear has been undertaken in the sectors of tourism, marketing and health, as indicated by works such as Akhrani et al. (2022), Dymecka et al. (2022), Gasparro et al. (2020), Liu et al. (2021), (Rather, 2021), Soto-Sanz et al. (2021).
+Based on the technology acceptance model (TAM) 3 proposed by Davis et al., (1989) the novelty of this study is to fill the gap by analyzing the variables influencing behavior intentions to use Islamic Fintech services in P2P Lending.
+These variables include perceived ease of use, perceived usefulness, perceived risk, and government support.
+This study also incorporates several variables such as effort expectancy and social influence based on the unified theory of acceptance and use of technology (UTAUT) 2 of Venkatesh and Davis, (2000) to provide a comprehensive perspective and fear of COVID-19 is included as moderation.
+These theories have been widely used researchers to explore behavioral intentions and the second novelty is to study the research is the majority of existing research on the influence of Covid-19 fear has been undertaken in the sectors of tourism, marketing and health, as indicated by works such as Akhrani et al., (2022), Dymecka et al., (2022), Gasparro et al., (2020), (Liu et al., (2021), (Rather, 2021), Soto-Sanz et al., (2021).
 Yet, there has been a noteworthy shortage of study in the field of finance, particularly with reference to Islamic Fintech.
 As a result, the researchers want to explore how perceived risk influences the association between Covid-19 anxiety and intention to utilize Islamic Fintech.

-THEORETICAL REVIEW Intention to Use Islamic Fintech
+LITERATURE REVIEW Intention to Use Islamic Fintech